How to Write a Song and Produce Music: A Step-by-Step Guide

 So let’s assume and say a “good” song would be picked up by a record label or a song that ends up playing on the radio or in a club.

-Some might say it's all about the melody, while others say the hook (chorus) is key.
-And then some believe that great songwriting is all about the song lyrics.
+Some might say it’s all about the melody, while others say the hook (chorus) is key.
+Songwriters should also consider the themes and imagery associated with their song titles, using examples like 'You Make Me Smile' and 'California Girl' to illustrate how related and contrasting words can enhance the emotional impact of lyrics.
+And then some believe that great songwriting is all about the most successful songwriters' lyrics.

 The truth is, it’s probably a combination of all three.
 But if you’re just starting out in music production, it can be helpful to focus on one area at a time.
 This doesn’t mean leaving your tracks incomplete - it simply means that you should develop your skills in each area individually.